Categories

 • Hip/local scene: Bars along the Kimathi Street in the Central Business District (CBD).

 • Trendy scene: lounges/clubs in Westlands, the city’s main entertainment area.
-The neighbourhood is frequented by expats.
+Frequented by expats.

 • College crowd: bars along Kimathi Street in the CBD.